 Fujifilm X-E3 versus Canon G1 X Mark III

-The Fujifilm X-E3 and the Canon PowerShot G1 X Mark III are two digital cameras that were officially introduced, respectively, in September 2017 and October 2017.
+The Fujifilm X-E3 and the Canon PowerShot G1 X Mark III are two digital cameras that were revealed to the public, respectively, in September 2017 and October 2017.
 The X-E3 is a mirrorless interchangeable lens camera, while the G1X Mark III is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-An illustration of the physical size and weight of the Fujifilm X-E3 and the Canon G1 X Mark III is provided in the side-by-side display below.
+The physical size and weight of the Fujifilm X-E3 and the Canon G1 X Mark III are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E3 – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-E3 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E3 and the Canon G1 X Mark IIIare of equal size.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 It is noteworthy in this context that the G1X Mark III is splash and dust-proof, while the X-E3 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens build in, whereas the X-E3 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the X-E3 and their specifications in the Fujinon X Lens Catalog.